luundbr/injeneer/readme.md

     CUSTOM_STAGES - comma-separated (stage1,stage2) list of payloads.
 Filepath when injecting a binary, command when injecting plaintext
     CUSTOM_STAGE_TYPES - comma-separated list of payload types.
 One of [bin,cmd].
 Length has to be equal to length of CUSTOM_STAGES

-### Example: automatically find vulnerable fields and get a shell:
+### Example: automatically find vulnerable fields and get a shell
 ```bash
     ./cli.py URL http://<TARGETIP>:<TARGETPORT>/home inject
 ```